Summer Jobs at CIC

 # of positions: 5 + 1 Lead diver

 Job description: Skin divers teach a variety of activities including skin diving, marine ecology, and ocean kayaking.
 All skin diving instructors will be on a teaching rotation so that each instructor will teach each program area.
 Each instructor will also have shifts as the tower lifeguard.
-Training for these activities is given before and during staff orientation week.
+Specific training for these activities is provided during staff orientation.

 Skin diving: Outfit groups with mask, snorkel, fins and wetsuits.
 Teach campers how to clear mask and snorkel after diving underwater.
 Take groups to the various sides of the cove to explore.
 Explain and identify basic marine animals and plants.